AckerlyXu/heima/articles/cloud-services/cloud-services-dotnet-diagnostics-performance-counters.md

 For Azure SDK 2.5 the Storage Account can be specified in the diagnostics.wadcfgx file.

+>[!NOTE]
->[AZURE.NOTE] These instructions only apply to Azure SDK 2.4 and below.
+> These instructions only apply to Azure SDK 2.4 and below.
 For Azure SDK 2.5 the Storage Account can be specified in the diagnostics.wadcfgx file.

 To set the connection strings: